igsr/igsr_archive/docs/index.rst

 Move files
 ----------
 The script for moving a file/s from one directory in the IGSR public FTP to a different directory is ``move_files.py``.
+Also, this script will update the path metadata in the ``RESEQTRACK`` database for the file that wants to be moved.

 1) Move a single file